section-engineering-education/engineering-education/articles/understanding-systemd/index.md

 systemd also doesn't follow a sequential pattern for starting services.
 Rather, a flexible process by which extra components activate when system events occur.

 The systemd Linux manual states that systemd provides a dependency system between various entities called "units".
 Units encapsulate various objects that are relevant for system boot-up and maintenance.
-A **unit type** is a type of task relevant to the management of a Linux system.
+> A **unit type** is a type of **task that's relevant** to the management of a Linux system.
 A task is a unit in systemd parlance.
 These units are a standardized representation of system resources managed by the suite of systemd daemons.

 There are default unit files supplied by the packages of the service that usually reside in **/lib/systemd/system/**.
 These files are vendor-written and can be overwritten by the package maintainer in the event of a package update.
 User-specific configurations for units are usually made in **/etc/systemd/system/** because the unit files in this location won't be overwritten in the event of a package upgrade.